busbud/coding-challenge-d/README.md

 ### Non-functional

-- Must accept a tuple whose firstelement is a unique name for the image, and a file-like object as input.
+- Must accept a tuple whose first element is a unique name for the image, and a file-like object as input.
 An example iterator `images` is provided.
 - Must be written in Python 2.7 following PEP8.
 - Must process images in parallel.
 How you organize this is entirely up to you.